torth/openhab2-addons/addons/binding/org.openhab.binding.tado/README.md

 # Tado Thermostat Binding
-Currently this binding only supports Tado radioator thermostats (mostly because I don't own an A/C unit to test the Tado A/C one with, or any of their pure thermostats).
+Currently this binding only supports Tado radiator thermostats (mostly because I don't own an A/C unit to test the Tado A/C one with, or any of their pure thermostats).
 Maybe later I (or someone else) can add that in though.

 ## Setup
 Setup is a bit complicated, as you have to look for your Home ID and Zone ID.
 The easiest way to find your Home ID is to open up [https://my.tado.com](https://my.tado.com) and login.
 Once you've done so, open up the developer tools for your browser (F12 in Chrome for example) and go to the Network tab.
 Refresh the page and it should fill with requests.